aeyage/Wheel-of-Fortune/README.md

 # WHEEL

 **This beginner-level java project recreates the classic game of Wheel of Fortune.
-It consisits of 3 players, underscores/dashes to represent letters in the puzzle, and available letters.**
+It consists of one to many players, Keyboard and letters GUI, underscores/dashes to represent letters in the puzzle, and available letters.**

 ## INITIAL SCREEN

 Welcome to the Wheel of Fortune

+How many players will be playing?

 Available Letters - ABCDEFGHIJKLMNOPQRSTUVWXYZ